Puppies don’t come with an owner’s manual, which can make it hard to determine what’s normal and what isn’t.

 In Conclusion: Why Is My Puppy Not Eating Much and Sleeping a Lot?

-If your dog is not eating well and sleeping more than usual, pay very close attention and observe it for at least a day or two.
+If your dog is sleeping all day and not eating much, pay very close attention and observe it for at least a day or two.

 Things might be temporary and change for the better quickly.